zalando-zmon/zmon-kubernetes/deployments/README.rst

-This folder will contain deployment defintions created by "deploy.py"
+This folder will contain deployment definitions created by "zmon-k8s.py".

+Templates used are in: ``../templates``.